-An integral which is not having any upper and lower limit.
+An integral which is not having any upper and lower limit is known as an indefinite integral.

 F(x) is the way function f(x) is integrated and it is represented by: